Does UChicago Superscore the SAT?

 Female student writing in her desk.

-Although the University of Chicago believes that your transcript demonstrates your academic record within the context of your school, they also believe that it is helpful to see evidence of academic achievement that exists outside of the context of your school.
-This is due to the fact that schools can be very different from one another.
-Because of this, some educational institutions require applicants to provide either their SAT or ACT scores.
+This is because schools can be very different from one another.
+Because of this, some educational institutions require applicants to provide their SAT or ACT scores.
 In this broader context, an applicant’s score on either the SAT or the ACT can be interpreted as a reflection of their academic preparedness.

 We encourage all students, regardless of the testing plan they have chosen, to send in any additional materials (details of which can be found in the Supplements section) that they consider to be the most representative of their abilities, interests, and possible contributions to the University of Chicago.

-The Scholastic Aptitude Test (SAT), the American College Testing Program (ACT), and other standard measures can continue to be an important component of the University of Chicago’s holistic admission process for students who elect to send scores.
+The Scholastic Aptitude Test (SAT), the American College Testing Program (ACT), and other standard measures can continue to be an essential component of the University of Chicago’s holistic admission process for students who elect to send scores.
 Additionally, the SAT and ACT are required components of the application process at many other highly selective schools.

 These examinations have the potential to provide useful information about a student, which we and other colleges will take into consideration along with the other aspects of an applicant’s application.
-Students are strongly encouraged to take standardized tests such as the SAT and ACT and to report their scores to the University of Chicago if they believe that their scores accurately reflect their abilities and potential.
+Students are strongly encouraged to take standardized tests such as the SAT and ACT and to report their scores to the University of Chicago if they believe their scores accurately reflect their abilities and potential.
 They expect that the vast majority of students, given that many of their peers do require testing, will continue to take tests and may still submit their test scores to UChicago.
 This is because many of their peers do require testing.

-What is the best UChicago Average GPA to be considered in the admissions process?
 The typical grade point average at the University of Chicago is 4.48.
 GPAs are necessary for admission to the University of Chicago.
 Because of this school’s average grade point average, admission to the University of Chicago is exceedingly difficult.

-What is the current UChicago acceptance rate?The acceptance rate for students applying to the University of Chicago Class of 2026 fell to a record low of 5 percent, marking a new low point.
+The acceptance rate for students applying to the University of Chicago Class of 2026 fell to a record low of 5 percent, marking a new low point.
 There was a decrease of.83 percentage points from the Class of 2024’s acceptance rate to that of the Class of 2025, which brought the rate down to 6.48 percent.

 There were almost 38,000 applications received for the Class of 2025, which is almost 3,600 more applicants than there were for the Class of 2024 (34,372 applications).
 The average SAT score of the Class of 2025 was 1535, which is a very high score.
 U Chicago has always had a strong emphasis on standardized test scores, but now they are boasting about this orientation, and prospective students should take this into consideration.

-Not only do score on standardized tests like the ACT and SAT matter, but AP scores do as well.
+Not only do scores on standardized tests like the ACT and SAT matter, but AP scores do as well.
 The University of Chicago made the announcement that they would be test optional back in June of 2018, which was slightly hypercritical and caused even more confusion among applicants.

 This is one of the factors that contributed to the overall increase in the number of applications.
 As a matter of policy, the University of Chicago does not reveal its acceptance rates until after the incoming freshman class has moved in.
 This demonstrates how proud the university is of the quality of applicants they were able to attract.

-If you need help putting the finishing touches on your early applications, or want some advice on whether or not applying Early Decision or an Early Action is a good option for you, at AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process, including our athletic recruitment program.
+If you need help putting the finishing touches on your early applications or want some advice on whether or not applying Early Decision or an Early Action is a good option for you, at AdmissionSight, we have over 10 years of experience guiding students through the competitive admissions process, including our athletic recruitment program.

 AdmissionSight can help you put your best foot forward when applying to college this fall.
 Contact us today for more information on our services.